 Because of kanban’s real-time, visual signaling, each area on the production line pulls just enough components or raw material and the correct type of components that the process requires, at just the right time.

 The trigger for doing this “pull” is the kanban card.
-This can be a physical card or some kind of electronic signal or other visual signal (I’ve seen lights on production floors, like the blue light special in a K-Mart).
-In order to eliminate manual errors and lost cards, in today’s world many (if not most of the kanban systems I’ve seen) are electronic.
+This can be a physical card or some kind of electronic signal or other visual signals.
+To eliminate manual errors and lost cards, in today’s world many are electronic.
 Barcodes are scanned instead of the use of physical cards.

 Production (P) Kanban: A P-kanban authorizes the work center to produce a fixed amount of product.
 The P-kanban card is carried on the containers that are associated with it.